wrightedu/Make-IT-Wright-2023/README.md

 # That's a wrap!

 Congratulations everyone!
+The 2023 Make IT Wright Hackathon began on Saturday February 5th 2023 at 8AM and concluded 32 hours later!

 I could not be more proud and thankful to all of our students for their exceptional performance in this event.
 I would also like to thank our sponsors, all of which donated their time, expertise, equipment, and money so that our students would have this experience!
 Without further ado, the winners!

 ### First Prize - $3,000 prize: Team 10